dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/server-side/index.md

 ## Intro Express

 [Express](https://expressjs.com/) is a web framework for Node.js.
 What it does for us is provide a way to listen for and respond to incoming web requests.
-Today, we will be creating API endpoints to respond to certain GET requests.
+Today, we will be creating API endpoints to respond to certain CRUD-style requests.

 Take a look through the current `app/server.js` file.
 This is the entry point for the app.
 Just like `index.js` has been in our frontend app (the names of these are arbitrary).
 Note how we are setting the route: